UBS says EU fine could cost $100 mln in Q2

-UBS (UBSG.S) said a fine imposed on it by the European Commission for anti-competitive behaviour would have an impact of about $100 million on its second-quarter results, adding that it was considering an appeal.
+BERLIN, May 20 (Reuters) - UBS said a fine imposed on it by the European Commission for anti-competitive behaviour would have an impact of about $100 million on its second-quarter results, adding that it was considering an appeal.

-EU antitrust regulators on Thursday fined Nomura (9716.T), UBS and UniCredit (CRDI.MI) a total of 371 million euros ($452 million) for taking part in a European governments bonds trading cartel. read more
+EU antitrust regulators on Thursday fined Nomura, UBS and UniCredit a total of 371 million euros ($452 million) for taking part in a European governments bonds trading cartel.

 Our Standards: The Thomson Reuters Trust Principles.